Create an account

 The hot springs in Lesvos have been an important feature of the island of Lesvos since ancient times.
 The springs are surrounded by peaceful settings, beautiful scenery and a soothing, relaxing experience that comes with the therapeutic baths.

-An interesting aspect of the springs is the healing water which begins its journey deep within the earth, around depths of 2,500 metres, with a temperature of 39.5 degrees celsius upon entering the hot springs.
-The healing attributes of the water are enriched by the passing through the various rocks as it travels above ground.
+An interesting aspect of the springs is the healing water which begins its journey deep within the earth, around depths of 2,500 metres and with a temperature of 39.5 degrees Celsius upon entering the hot springs.
+The healing attributes of the water are enriched by passing through the various rocks as it travels to ground.

-Many of the locals have maintained the belief that the springs once surrounded the ancient temple of Hera.
-They are well known for their healing attributes and provide several healing attributes recommended for bronchitis, arthritis, rheumatism, kidney ailments, illnesses of the womb, intestinal diseases and many more.
+They are well known for their healing attributes including helping with bronchitis, arthritis, rheumatism, kidney ailments, illnesses of the womb, intestinal diseases and many more.
 Do as the Greeks and go from the hot spring water and into the cooling sea - repeat at least three times for maximum benefits!
-See www.reallesvos.com for some of the hot spring locations or ask our in-resort concierge for his tips on where to visit when you’re on the island!

-The island of Lesvos is known for its beauty and remarkable history.
+Lesvos is known for its beauty and remarkable history.
 But it is also a great place to wind down and relax.
-Lesvos is known for its amazing bird-watching routes, where you can enjoy the peace and tranquillity which accompanies it, and observe the fascinating species of birds that visit Lesvos throughout the year.
-Interestingly, this is actually due to the fact that Lesvos is situated along the migratory route, meaning you can spot various types of rare or unusual birds depending on which time of year you are here.
+The island is known for its amazing birdwatching, where you can enjoy the peace and tranquillity and observe the fascinating species of birds that visit Lesvos throughout the year.
+Interestingly, this is due to Lesvos being on the migratory route, meaning you can spot various types of rare or unusual birds depending on the time of year.
 Lesvos has been established as one of the prime birding destinations throughout the Mediterranean region, with a number of species exclusive to Lesvos which might be otherwise hard to spot elsewhere in Europe.